E-Shiels/appointments/README.md

 # Appointments
 Appointments is a Ruby on Rails with JavaScript project that allows Doctors and Patients to create and view appointments.
 It uses has_many through relationships, validations, user authentication, third-party authentication, nested resources, RESTful URLs, ActiveRecord scope methods.
 JavaScript, and AJAX.
 It was built as a Flatiron Bootcamp project.
-DO NOT USE IT IN REAL LIFE!
+It should not be used in any real-life setting.
 ## Installation ##
 First, click on the green *Clone or download button*, ensure that it says Clone with SSH, and press the copy icon next to the displayed URL.
 Then, type `git clone` and paste the copied URL into your terminal and hit enter.
 Next, type `bundle install` in the terminal.
 Finally, type `rails server` in the terminal and navigate to the site (usually http://localhost:3000).
 ## Contributing ##